wtulloch/wtulloch.github.io/_drafts/Summer-Project.md

 Now that ASP.NET 5 is close to release I thought this would be a good time to really take it for a run.
 Rather than create something from scratch I have decided to take an existing production application and see what it would take to convert it to ASP.NET 5.

-The existing application was written nearly three years ago as a SPA on top of ASP.NET 4.0.
+The original application was written nearly three years ago as a SPA on top of ASP.NET 4.0.
 The key technologies that make up the application (both server-side and client) are:
     - ASP.NET MVC
     - ASP.NET Web Api 1.0
     - AngularJS 1.2.?